What exactly is a “women’s exchange?”

 Can I lease the shop or kitchen for my own business?

-At present the shop and kitchen are being considered for other uses related to the greater mission of the Women’s Exchange in Baltimore.
+At present, the shop and kitchen are being considered for other uses related to the greater mission of the Women’s Exchange in Baltimore.
 As a result, neither is open for lease or rental.
 We are, however, interested in identifying organizations or individuals who will help us use these spaces to fulfill our mission in a more updated and meaningful way.
-To learn more, visit our Call for Proposals

 Can I still volunteer?